 Additional Articles About Guru Arjan:

-Guru Hargobind is the sixth Master in Sikh Dharma.
+Guru Hargobind is the sixth Sikh Guru.
 He was born in Wadali, India and breathed his last at Kiratpur, India.
 His father was Guru Arjan and his mother was Mata Ganga Ji.
 His wives were Mata Damodri Ji, Mata Nanaki Ji, and Mata Mahan Devi Ji.
 He had five sons and a daughter.

 After the death of Guru Arjan, the Sikh community went through a profound change.
 For 100 years, they had developed a deep meditative tradition founded in peace and tolerance.
 After the sacrifice of his father, however, Guru Hargobind recognized the need for the community to be able to defend itself.
 This started the martial practice of the Sikhs.
 Guru Hargobind became a powerful warrior and trained the Sikhs to fight.